AryanPandeyy/quartz/content/notes/THE FORGING OF THE SADVIPRA 2 (VIIRA).md

 ---
-title: "The Forging Of The Sadvipra 2"
+title: ⚔️🛡️The Forging Of The Sadvipra 2
 tags:
 - sadvipra
 ---